ices-eg/wg_WGEEL/Misc/data_call_2022/IE.md

 -----------------------------------------------------------

 ## Annex 1
-2 new series added
+2 new series added;
-2 series data updated
+2 series data updated;
-9 new dataseries added
+9 new dataseries added;
-new group metrics 5 and 9 added new individual metrics 481 and 947 added
+new group metrics 5 and 9 added;
+new individual metrics 481 and 947 added

 ## Annex 2